Trump says ‘toughest’ weeks ahead as coronavirus spreads

-WASHINGTON (AP) — President Donald Trump said Saturday that the United States was heading into what could be its “toughest” weeks as coronavirus cases swell nationwide.
-He warned states not to inflate their needs for critical medical equipment.
+WASHINGTON (AP) — President Donald Trump on Saturday returned to the idea of opening up the country’s economy as as soon as possible, even as he said the United States was heading into what could be its “toughest” weeks as coronavirus cases swell nationwide.

 “There will be a lot of death, unfortunately.
 There will be death,” Trump said in a somber start to his daily briefing on the pandemic.

-Trump was joined by Vice President Mike Pence, virus task force coordinator Dr. Deborah Birx, and Dr. Anthony Fauci, the U.S. government’s foremost infection disease expert.
+Joining Trump were Vice President Mike Pence, virus task force coordinator Dr. Deborah Birx, and Dr. Anthony Fauci, the U.S. government’s foremost infection disease expert.
 Each stood far apart from one another on the small stage.

+The president initially had suggested the country could reopen by Easter but pulled back seeing projections of a staggering death toll even if restrictive measures remain in place.
+But just days after extending tough national guidelines through the end of April, staring down historic levels of unemployment and economic standstill, he was talking with leaders of professional sports leagues about filling arenas again.

+“This country was not designed to be closed,” he said.
+“The cure cannot be worse than the problem.”

+But health officials offered some hope that social distance measures were working.
+Fauci said he saw social distancing efforts as he went out for a walk in Washington, D.C., and saw people waiting six feet apart for restaurant take out.

+“As sobering and a difficult as this is, what we are doing is making a difference,” Fauci said.

-Trump said the goal was to stay several days ahead of critical medical needs in each state.
-But he also suggested that states were asking for more medical supplies than they really needed.
+Trump suggested that some states were asking for more medical supplies than they really needed.
+He said the goal was to stay several days ahead of critical medical needs in each state.

-“The fears of the shortages have led to inflated requests,” Trump said.
+“The fears of the shortages have led to inflated requests,” he said.

 Louisiana officials have said New Orleans is on track to run out of ventilators by next week.
 Gov. Andrew Cuomo, D-N.Y., whose state is at the epicenter of the national pandemic with over 113,700 confirmed cases as of Saturday morning, has pleaded for ventilators for days and lambasted what he has said is insufficient help from the federal government.
 New York is poised to get more than 1,100 ventilators from China and Oregon.